mrgnhnt96/revali/doc-site/docs/constructs/revali_server/core/20-binding.md

 :::

 :::tip
-Read more about why the pipe being used as a [Type Reference](/constructs/revali_server/tidbits#using-types-in-annotations) is important
+Read more about why the pipe being used as a [Type Reference][using-types-in-references] is important
 :::

 ### Param